What is the vaginal ring?

 - headaches (more than normal)

-Some of these side effects will settle within the first months of using the ring.
+Most of these side effects will settle within 2–3 months of using the ring.
 If they persist discuss them with your doctor.

 Who should not use the ring?

-The ring is safe for most women.
+The ring is safe for most people.
 In particular, the risks of using the ring are less than the risks of being pregnant.

-The ring is not suitable for women who:
+The ring is not suitable for someone who:

-- have had a stroke, heart attack, blood clot or high blood pressure
+- has had a stroke, heart attack, blood clot or high blood pressure

-- have some types of migraine, diabetes or liver disease
+- has certain types of migraine, diabetes or liver disease

-It may not be suitable for women who are breastfeeding or have chronic constipation or vaginal prolapse.
+It may not be suitable for people who are breastfeeding or have chronic constipation or vaginal prolapse.